co-bby/Design-Patterns/README.md

 # Design Patterns in Javascript
-This repository contains my personal notes on design patterns.
-It will be updated as I keeps learning Technologies in the Javascript ecosystem
+This repository contains my notes on design patterns.
+It will be updated as I keep learning Technologies in the Javascript ecosystem